How to Choose a Good Blog Name (11 Practical Tips)

 Ultimately, you want people to be able to find you on the Internet.
 A short and catchy name definitely helps with that.
 A long and boring name simply doesn’t stick in people’s minds.

-Another important reason why short is better is that your blog name is typically part of the title in your WordPress blog posts.
+Another important reason why short is better is that your blog name is typically part of the title of your WordPress blog posts.

 A typical format for a blog post title is this: